thebernardlim/thebernardlim.github.io/_posts/2022-04-03-azure-app-service-vs-azure-vm.md

 - Although App Services might cost more on paper, depending on your team structure, there could already be costs saving made as there is minimal infrastructure involvement.

-- With VMs, we can also say
+- With VMs, one can also say
   > "With extra power, comes extra responsibilities"

 ## Conclusion